kruegerrobotics/lan-monitor/pkg-build/build-manual.md

 # Build Manual

-Here the build procedure is described
+In this file the build procedure is described

 ## Dependencies

 In the [Dockerfile](../dockerimages/build-app/Dockerfile) for building all these are also listed

-### Debian
+### Required for Debian the build process

 - fakeroot
 - dpkg
 - git
 - make
+- python3 python3-git

+### Required for the server build (based on go)

 - golang
-- python3 python3-git

 ### Go packages